 That last point is important, as you’ll find that the local broadcast channels you get will vary.
 You may be able to get a full load of popular broadcast networks, but you may also find that you only get a small number of them.
 As a whole, YouTube TV has broadcast rights in varying markets for the following local TV networks:

 - The CW

-YouTube TV, unfortunately, does not have any broadcast rights for some of the other major local broadcasters, including PBS and MeTV.
+YouTube TV, unfortunately, does not have any broadcast rights for some of the other major local broadcasters, like MeTV for example.

 How do I check my local channel list for YouTube TV?

 There’s no dedicated page for YouTube TV’s local broadcast TV list.
 However, you can check on the local channel availability for any zip code.
 Simply head over to YouTube TV then scroll down and enter your zip code (if it's not already there --- YouTube TV scans your location from your browser and IP address and inputs a zip code automatically).
 In that section, click the "See All Channels".
 The first section will show you all of the local channels you can get from YouTube TV in your area.

 YouTube TV guide - What's on YouTube TV?

 Once you know what local channels you can get from YouTube TV, you may also want to explore the channel schedules for each network.
 YouTube TV offers one through its app, but you may want to use our free channel guides as a quick and easy supplement.

 You can access our channel guides in one of three ways: